Buckminsterfullerene02/UE-Modding-Tools/README.md

     - It also features some nice tips for general UE4 use

 # UE Modding Discord Servers
 A bunch of links to various UE Modding Discord servers.
 If you know of any that aren't listed here, please make a PR.
-Although I have tried my best to get permanent invite links, I am not responsible for any being invalid.
 Feel free to nick this list of Discord servers for your own Discord.

+> [!WARNING]
+> Although I have tried my best to get permanent invite links, I am not responsible for any being invalid.

 ## General
 * [UE Modding](https://discord.gg/unreal-engine-modding-876613187204685934) - A Discord server for modders from any game to pool knowledge & tools that they think could be useful for other UE games.
 It is a great place to ask questions and get help with modding.